Track and Trace for Governments

 How AI Can Transform Track and Trace Technology

-Businesses are implementing artificial intelligence (AI) for their supply chains to optimize costs, accelerate distribution, and develop more stable strategies in case of disruptions.
-By modernizing track and trace systems with AI and thus introducing advanced analytics and decision intelligence, businesses can make quicker and better strategic, operational, and tactical decisions.
+Businesses are increasingly integrating artificial intelligence (AI) into their supply chains to reduce costs, speed up distribution, and build more resilient strategies against disruptions.
+By modernizing track and trace systems with AI — and introducing advanced analytics and decision intelligence — organizations can make faster, more informed decisions at strategic, operational, and tactical levels.

-A 2022 EY research shows that 62% of companies are increasing the use of machine learning and other types of AI for sustainability tracking and measurement.
+According to a 2022 EY study62% of companies are expanding their use of machine learning and other AI tools specifically for sustainability tracking and measurement.

 Real-time management of each store